raulgilabert/pdf-cutter/README.md

 execution.

 ## Quality option
-The '-q / --quality' argument allows you to increase the resolution of the output, by default is 1.
+The `-q / --quality` argument allows you to increase the resolution of the output, by default is 1.
 Its range goes from 1 to 3.
 ### quality  = 1 | original_size * 1.2
 ![quality=1](readme_img/q1.png)